rtablada/lambda-sample/readme.md

 ### Creating Functions

-1. Define an entry service that implements `IExecutionService<out TOut, in TIn>`
+1. Define the primary service (see `FooService`) that implements `IExecutable<out TOut, in TIn>`
-2. Define a module that registers all required dependencies
+2. Define a class (see `FooServiceEntry`) that inherits `EntryPoint<TService, TIn, TOut>`

-3. Add a "pointer" method to MyServiceFcn
+### Additional Dependencies

+If you need dependencies, such as an FtpReader or FtpWriter, injected into your function service, you need to:

+1. Define the dependencies in the `Core` project
+2. Define which implementations get resolved for which environment:
+   - Register the local implementation in `ServerlessHost.Modules.LocalModule`
+   - Register the lambda implementation in `ServerlessHost.Modules.LambdaModule`